ida/adi.trash/README.rst

 An addon for Plone, which changes the deletion-behaviour.

-If a user deletes item(s), moves them to a trashcan-folder named 'trash', living in the upper next available navigation-root-folder – which is usually the site-root-folder – instead of really deleting them.
+If a user deletes items, move them to a trashcan-folder named 'trash', living in the upper next available navigation-root-folder – which is usually the site-root-folder – instead of really deleting them.

-Items inside of 'trash'-folders, or trash-folder themselves, will still be actually, really, deleted.
+Items inside of 'trash'-folders or trash-folder themselves will still be actually, really, deleted.

 Missing trash-folders are created on the fly.